 What Do You Need To Prove In A Medical Malpractice Case?

 To win a medical malpractice lawsuit in South Carolina, an injured patient will first need to set about determining the standard of care that is applicable to the case.
-That’s because medical malpractice laws require patients to show that a doctor has failed to provide a standard of care that a reasonable health care professional in similar circumstances (meaning a similar practice area and community) would have in a similar case.
+That’s because medical malpractice laws require patients to show that a doctor has failed to provide a standard of care that reasonable health care professional in similar circumstances (meaning a similar practice area and community) would have in a similar case.
 To start, you’ll need to identify what that standard of care is, before showing how your doctor failed to live up to that standard.

 To establish the standard of care used by a reasonable medical professional, many patients will need to rely on expert testimony from another doctor.
-Expert witnesses are used to testify as to common practice in the medical industry and show how the course of action taken by your doctor differed from this common approach.
+Expert witnesses are used to testifying as to common practice in the medical industry and show how the course of action taken by your doctor differed from this common approach.
 The expert can then testify as to the unreasonableness of your doctor’s actions, establishing that your doctor breached his duty of care.

 One important note about this step in the process, it can sometimes be a real challenge to identify a doctor willing to testify against another doctor, especially a doctor in the same or similar field.
 The sad truth is that doctors often like to stick together and many are reluctant to testify publicly against a colleague in a medical malpractice case.
 This doesn’t mean securing an expert is impossible, just a warning that it can be more difficult than you might expect.